NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

 The use these options is shown in :numref:`jitter_ctx`.

-The previously mentioned intrinsic constraint will be employed where the triangulated points are not close to to the DEM given by this option.
+The previously mentioned intrinsic constraint will be employed where the triangulated points are not close to the DEM given by this option.

 The DEM constraint is preferred, if a decent DEM that is well-aligned with the cameras is available.